sjednac/scalatra-mongodb-seed/README.md

 ### Running the image in a new Docker container

+Create a new Docker container and run freshly prepared image.
 A minimal setup will require a `MONGO_HOST` variable to be passed to the container:

     $ docker run -e MONGO_HOST=192.168.0.2 -p 8080:8080 com.mintbeans/scalatra-mongodb-seed:v0.1-SNAPSHOT